awspring/spring-cloud-aws/spring-cloud-aws-samples/spring-cloud-aws-sns-sample/infrastracture/README.md

 This sample shows sending SNS messages receiving them with SQSListener and NotificationMapping.
 To use NotificationMapping you will need to use NGROK: https://ngrok.com/docs Firstly you will need to start 'ngrok http 127.0.0.1:{YourPort}' after that you will need to change URL inside CDK.
-Once you changed URL inside CDK you can run CDK deploy.
-Subscription will be automatically sent to NGROK url.
+After you change URL inside CDK, you can run CDK deploy.
+Subscription will be automatically sent to NGROK url + topicTest.
-There is possibility subscription isn't confirmed since application is not started as of CDK deploy, so you should resend subscription from a console.
+There is possibility subscription isn't confirmed since application is not started as of CDK deploy, so you should resend subscription from an AWS console.
+When you open AWS Management console from your favourite browser you search for SNS and after that on left side select subscriptions and request confirmation for NGROK url + /topicTest.
 After that you can send messages in AWS console and see logged messages and subjects inside controller.
 ---